Guide to Filling Out the category_template.xlsx File

 Leaving

-empty: all paths must start fromcat_1
+cat_1empty: all paths must start fromcat_1. -

 Skipping levels (e.g., filling in